 Before you sign up with anyone, think about the kind of trip you want.
 Looking for a romantic cruise?
 A rockin' good time with your buddies?
 Serious fishing in one of the "secret spots?"
 A family-friendly excursion?
 Be sure to describe your expectations so a booking agent can match you with a captain and a boat that suit your style.

 Bwana Sportfishing.
 Full-, half-, quarter-, three-quarter-day, and overnight charters are available on the 46-foot Bwana.
 The boat features the latest electronics, top-of-the-line equipment, and air-conditioned cabins.
-Captain Teddy comes from a fishing family; father Peter is retired but still affiliated with the Kona Charter Skippers Association.
-Honokohau Harbor, Slip H-17, 74-381 Kealakehe Pkwy., just south of Kona airport, Kailua-Kona, HI, 96740.
-808/936–5168. www.teddyhoogs.com.
+Captain Teddy comes from a fishing family; father Pete was a legend on Kona waters for decades.
+Honokohau Harbor, Slip H-17, 74-381 Kealakehe Pkwy., just south of Kona airport, Kailua-Kona, Hawaii, 96740.
+808/936–5168.
 From $1,250.

 The Charter Desk at Honokohau Harbor.
-With about 60 boats on the books, this place can take care of almost anyone.
-You can make arrangements through hotel activity desks, but it's better to go directly to the desk at the harbor and look things over for yourself.
-Honokohau Harbor Fuel Dock, 74-381 Kealakehe Pkwy., Kailua-Kona, HI, 96740.
-808/329–5735 or 888/566–2487. www.charterdesk.com.
+With about 60 big-name boats on the books, this place will book just the right charter for you.
+Due to their location near the weigh scales, they know which boats are the most active and have the best daily catches.
+They will also weigh your catch, take photos, and give you souvenir tags to take home; the small shop has souvenir T-shirts.
+You can make arrangements through hotel activity desks, but it's better to come here and look things over for yourself.
+Honokohau Harbor Fuel Dock, 74-381 Kealakehe Pkwy., Kailua-Kona, Hawaii, 96740.
+808/329–5735; 888/566–2487; www.charterdesk.com.
+From $499.